-Kohepets is the largest online pet store in Singapore with more than 10,000 items in stock.
+Kohepets is the largest online pet store in Singapore with more than 10,000 products.
 They have a loyal customer base with a high number of returning visitors but they struggled with converting them to the actual sales.

-They have around 61% of their traffic on mobile devices converting 61.7% less compared to desktop visitors.
+They have around 61% of their traffic on mobile devices and mobile visitors convert 61.7% less compared to desktop visitors.

 It was obvious we need to deliver mobile-first approach to conversion optimization to see the best results.

 Next step was qualitative research to reveal the insights from their customers.
-We used on-site poll and customer surveys to identify any shopping experience issues and to better understand motivation, anxiety and urgency triggers.
+We used on-site poll and customer surveys to identify any shopping experience issues and to understand better the motivation, anxiety and urgency triggers.

-The understanding why their customers purchase or what stops from buying was essential for creating the conversion optimization strategy leading to a total conversion rate growth of 68.5% so far.
+Understanding why their customers purchase and what stops them from buying were essential for creating the conversion optimization strategy leading to a total conversion rate growth of 68.5% so far.
 And we’re not done!

 Pixelter has been doing a great job for Kohepets and we appreciate their help.
 Their conversion optimization strategy helps us with improving our online store and growing our sales.